Do you have some hungry learners that need food chain worksheets?

 So grab your pencils, get those thinking caps on, and let’s embark on this fascinating journey through the world of food chains.
 You’ll discover how living things work together, who’s munching on whom, and how each creature plays a vital part in keeping our ecosystem in harmony.

 ****At the bottom of this post, you will find very simple instructions to download and print your sheets.

 Check Out your Free Food Chain Worksheets (Answer Keys Included)!

 These sheets go over a very simple food chain involving woodland animals.

-The student is asked to draw arrows to show what each animal eats.
+The student is asked to draw arrows to show the flow of energy between living things.
 In the answer key, you can see that the bunny eats the grass, the fox eats the bunny, and the owl eats the fox.